theedgy/cc-post/POST.md

 ![](assets/hooks_profile.jpg)

 We can see that the structure of project is more flatten, and functionality is much less distributed.
 It's hidden under hooks rather tha exposed as standalone components (or High Order Components).
-It looks much more readable and has less steps as we compare to redux tree it will looks like :
+It looks much more readable and has less steps, as we compare to redux tree it will looks like :

 1) App
 2) Profiler
 3) AppStore
 4) Context.Provider
-5) and finally our two components Teams and Statistics
+5) Finally our two components Teams and Statistics

 For 5 tries I recorded following render times : 5.8, 6.1, 6, 6.4, 6.3 which gives us around 6.1 as an average.

 The difference is huge (around 30%).
-Not only in cleaner code and way better structure but because using built in React functionality we are able to save tons of times.
-Our values are small, but you can imagine it in large, complex application as we cannot forget we are profiling just two empty areas.
+Not only in cleaner code and way better structure, but using built-in React functionality we are able to save tons of times.
+Our data amount is small, but you can imagine it in large, complex application as we cannot forget we are profiling just two empty areas.

 Next you can try to play with measurement by yourself.
 Try to make own calculating based on React Profiler API with some of your components, or for overall and bigger purposes with great visualising effect use Profiler from your DevTools.
 You can try test reducers and their impact on rendering time to have better insight about the real differences in work.
 Both ready projects you can find on codesanbox.io with links above (or you can clone github repo linked from codesandbox).
-Do your own test, take your own conclusions, let me know what you think.
+Do your own test, take your own conclusions, and let me know what you think.

 As an conclusion you may take a look one more time how little is needed to switch between Redux and useReducer, as their actions and reducers stays the same and store object build with components connection to it requires actually several really easy and quick modifications, giving you less, cleaner, faster and better code ;)

 ### HOLD ON!
 We haven't finished yet.
 As I promised, while we have our application ready, we can lunch TypeScript support and check the places where we can improve our code and make it safe from possible issues.
 Our current code is working as expected, but actually it is still sensitive to some problems.
-Let's say for example we didnt provided `process.env.REACT_APP_API_KEY` variable and we are just using it directly.
-You can imagine what may happened when it's missing.
+Let's say for example we didn't provided `process.env.REACT_APP_API_KEY` variable and we are just using it directly.
+You can imagine what may happens when it's missing.
 To see how we can prevent those situations take a look at our [continuous article](https://www.chop-chop.org/article-1 "continuous article") and read more.

 ```//TODO : Add proper article URL```